zanminkian/typed-jest/packages/typed-jest/README.md

 - 100% compatible with [Jest](https://jestjs.io/).
 Use `typed-jest` just like you would use `jest`.
 - Out-of-the-box TypeScript support.
+- All in one.
+The best practice to use jest in TypeScript (CJS) project.
+- No implicit globals.
 - Sensible defaults adhering to best practices.
 Most projects work seamlessly with **zero configuration**.
 - Integrated [supertest](https://www.npmjs.com/package/supertest) in it.